ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

 ## Phase 1: Project Setup and Core Infrastructure

-- [>] 1.
+- [x] 1.
 Project Setup and Environment Configuration
    - [x] 1.1.
 Set up a new Go project structure with appropriate directories (cmd, pkg, internal, etc.).
    - [x] 1.2.
 Initialize Go modules and set up dependency management.
    - [x] 1.3.
 Configure development tools (linters, formatters, etc.).
-   - [ ] 1.4.
+   - [x] 1.4.
 Set up a CI/CD pipeline for automated testing and deployment.

-- [ ] 2.
+- [>] 2.
 Core Components Implementation
-   - [ ] 2.1.
+   - [x] 2.1.
 Implement the StateManager for project state management using Go's concurrency features.
-   - [ ] 2.2.
+   - [x] 2.2.
 Develop the WorkflowDirector to orchestrate the workflow process.
    - [ ] 2.3.
 Create the ConstraintEngine for managing and enforcing workflow constraints.
    - [ ] 2.4.
 Implement the PriorityManager for determining task priorities.
    - [ ] 2.5.
 Develop the UserInteractionHandler for managing user inputs.

 - [ ] 3.
 LLM Integration and Microservice Architecture
-   - [ ] 3.1.
+   - [x] 3.1.
 Design and implement the LLM microservice API using a Go web framework (e.g., Gin or Echo).
-   - [ ] 3.2.
+   - [x] 3.2.
 Develop a Go client for communicating with the LLM CLI microservice.
    - [ ] 3.3.
 Implement prompt templates and dynamic prompt generation based on project state.
    - [ ] 3.4.
 Create a caching system for LLM responses to optimize performance.
-   - [ ] 3.5.
+   - [x] 3.5.
 Implement error handling, retry mechanisms, and logging for LLM interactions.
    - [ ] 3.6.
 Develop a tiered LLM approach for efficient task processing.

-- [ ] 4.
+- [x] 4.
 Vector Database Integration
-   - [ ] 4.1.
+   - [x] 4.1.
 Research and select an appropriate embedded vector database for Go.
-   - [ ] 4.2.
+   - [x] 4.2.
 Implement the vector database integration for efficient information storage and retrieval.
-   - [ ] 4.3.
+   - [x] 4.3.
 Develop indexing and search algorithms for the vector database.
-   - [ ] 4.4.
+   - [x] 4.4.
 Create an abstraction layer for vector database operations.

+## Phase 2: Workflow and Project Management

+- [>] 5.
+Workflow Configuration and Management
+   - [x] 5.1.
+Design and implement a YAML-based workflow configuration system.
+   - [x] 5.2.
+Create a configuration loader and parser in Go.
+   - [ ] 5.3.
+Implement validation for workflow configurations.
+   - [x] 5.4.
+Develop logic for workflow stage transitions and task management.

 ## Phase 2: Workflow and Project Management